Hong Kong 97: Reception

 In an advertisement in the underground magazine Game Urara for another HappySoft title, The Story of Kamikuishiki Village, Hong Kong 97s poor quality is acknowledged, with the advert referring to the game as "dreadful" and "incomprehensible".
 It also claims that bootleg copies of the game were widely sold in Hong Kong and Bangkok.
 Kurosawa wrote on his website that pirated copies were additionally sold in South Korea and Taiwan, and that the game was reviewed by a Thai gaming magazine and a Taiwanese website.

 In retrospective reviews, Hong Kong 97 was met with overwhelmingly negative reception, with many calling it one of the worst video games ever made.
-The game has garnered a "so bad, it's good" cult following in Japan, Thailand and Taiwan, and in the West after it became the subject of an Angry Video Game Nerd YouTube video.
+The game has garnered a "so bad, it's good" cult following in Japan, Thailand and Taiwan.
+It gained notoriety in the West after it became the subject of an Angry Video Game Nerd YouTube video.

 Sequel

 On October 21, 2025, an official sequel was announced titled Hong Kong 2097 as a collaboration with KaniPro Games and Kurosawa.
-It is set to be released in December 2025 for Windows through Steam.
+It was set to be released in December 2025 for Windows through Steam.
+On December 4, KaniPro delayed the game's release to Q1 of 2026, as Steam had yet to reach a ruling for two weeks since the build was re-submitted for review.
+After being rejected by Steam, GOG, and DLsite (the latter due to its use of digitized graphics), the game was finally released on itch.io on February 2, 2026.